Environmental Abatement Industry Resources

 • Health issues worsening due to mold exposure.

-How to Use Vinegar to Kill Mold
+1. How to Kill Mold with Vinegar (Step-by-Step)

 Follow these steps to safely and effectively remove mold using vinegar: